MarcosPimienta/AirBnB_clone/README.md

 *Let's take a look at these examples:*

     (hbnb) create <class name>
-    (hbnb) update <class name>
+    (hbnb) update <class name> <id> <attribute name> <attribute value>
-    (hbnb) destroy <class name>
+    (hbnb) destroy <class name> <id>
-create will create an instance based from the parent class "BaseModel" and then it will store it on a .json file update will update an instance based from the <class name> and then it will remove the previous .json file and store it on a new .json file destroy will remove the instance based from the <class name> and then it will remove the previous .json file and store it on a new .json file
+create will create an instance of the given class <class name> and then it will store it on a .json file.
+It will print the new instance id. update will update an instance based on the <class name> and id by adding or updating attribute and then it will save the change into the JSON file destroy will remove the instance based on the <class name> and and id , and then it will save the change into the JSON file.

+    (hbnb) create BaseModel
+    2dd6ef5c-467c-4f82-9521-a772ea7d84e9
+    (hbnb) quit
+    ~/AirBnB$